know your juice bar profit and loss statement inside out

 If you don’t know how much money you’re making or losing, then you don’t really know your business.
 Your juice bar profit and loss statement is key to knowing your numbers.
 I say that because I have seen new business owners make this mistake so many times.

-I was recently consulting with a women whose juice bar has been open for five months.
+I was recently consulting with a woman whose juice bar has been open for five months.
 She was just getting to the point where she was making enough to pay her staff, but still not making a profit.
 The more questions I began to ask her about her numbers, the more I realized that she didn’t really know them.

 Knowing Your Financials Should Be a Priority